 The happy winner said he hasn't made any major plans for his winnings at this point, but he has started to think about all of his options.

-"I know I'll pay some bills and invest some of it," he said.
-"I'm thinking I'll look into buying a cabin as well."
+"I'm going to pay some bills and try to invest the majority of it," he said.
+"Retirement might actually be in sight now.
+I'll keep working for now - but maybe not quite as hard."